buzkall/crm-service/README.md

    php artisan storage:link
     ```

+Project has been tested using the Vagrant box [Homestead](https://laravel.com/docs/8.x/homestead).

-Project can run using 'php artisan serve' or using Docker with Laravel Sail
+But can also run locally using 'php artisan serve' or using Docker with [Laravel Sail](https://laravel.com/docs/8.x/sail)

 ## Test